validation-and-verification-istic/Project-2017-2018/README.md

 if( a ) fou();
 else barre();
 ```
- In the example above, if a is set to false, the first line is covered but not the first branch.
+ In the example above, if `a` is set to `false`, the first line is covered but not the first branch.

 * Obtain the sequence of method calls performed during testing.
 * Record the values used as parameters of constant types for each method.